ddddddeon/aiac/README.md

 ### Generate IaC

-- `aiac get terraform for a highly available eks`
+- `aiac terraform for a highly available eks`
-- `aiac get pulumi golang for an s3 with sns notification`
+- `aiac pulumi golang for an s3 with sns notification`
-- `aiac get cloudformation for a neptundb`
+- `aiac cloudformation for a neptundb`

 ### Generate Configuration Files

-- `aiac get dockerfile for a secured nginx`
+- `aiac dockerfile for a secured nginx`
-- `aiac get k8s manifest for a mongodb deployment`
+- `aiac k8s manifest for a mongodb deployment`

 ### Generate CICD Pipelines

-- `aiac get jenkins pipeline for building nodejs`
+- `aiac jenkins pipeline for building nodejs`
-- `aiac get github action that plans and applies terraform and sends a slack notification`
+- `aiac github action that plans and applies terraform and sends a slack notification`

 ### Generate Policy as Code

-- `aiac get opa policy that enforces readiness probe at k8s deployments`
+- `aiac opa policy that enforces readiness probe at k8s deployments`

 ### Generate Utilities

-- `aiac get python code that scans all open ports in my network`
+- `aiac python code that scans all open ports in my network`
-- `aiac get bash script that kills all active terminal sessions`
+- `aiac bash script that kills all active terminal sessions`

 ### Command Line Builder

-- `aiac get kubectl that gets ExternalIPs of all nodes`
+- `aiac kubectl thats ExternalIPs of all nodes`
-- `aiac get awscli that lists instances with public IP address and Name`
+- `aiac awscli that lists instances with public IP address and Name`

 ### Query Builder

-- `aiac get mongo query that aggregates all documents by created date`
+- `aiac mongo query that aggregates all documents by created date`
-- `aiac get elastic query that applies a condition on a value greater than some value in aggregation`
+- `aiac elastic query that applies a condition on a value greater than some value in aggregation`
-- `aiac get sql query that counts the appearances of each row in one table in another table based on an id column`
+- `aiac sql query that counts the appearances of each row in one table in another table based on an id column`

 ## Quick Start